ACURO Submission FAQs

 - What do you mean by "intramural" institution?

-For the purposes of oversight of animal use in research, an intramural institution is any DoD institution that uses live animals to conduct research, development, testing, evaluation, or training.
+For the purposes of oversight of animal use in research, an intramural institution is any DoW institution that uses live animals to conduct research, development, testing, evaluation, or training.

-ACURO must review and approve any animal use protocols for RDT&E or training that uses nonhuman primates, dogs, cats, or marine mammals; any protocols that use animals for human medical or surgical training; and protocols that involve wounding with a weapon, for those institutions that ACURO oversees through Command structure or Agreement.
-Likewise, if an intramural institution contracts animal work to a non-DOD institution, ACURO is required by regulation to conduct a full review.
-Refer to ACURO SUBMISSION FAQ #42.
+ACURO must review and approve any animal use protocols for RDT&E or training that uses nonhuman primates, dogs, cats, or marine mammals; any protocols that use animals for human medical or surgical training, for those institutions that ACURO oversees through Command structure or Agreement.
+Likewise, if an intramural institution contracts animal work to a non-DoW institution, ACURO is required by regulation to conduct a full review.

 - How should subcontracted work be submitted to ACURO?
 Do I need to complete a submission for subcontracted work?